 lað lyftfloga lǣfan wolde. | evil air-flier leave would.

-When Duke William of Normandy came along and stayed, the French simplified the grammar and eventually created a standard form.
+When Duke William of Normandy came along and decided to stay, the French simplified the grammar and eventually created a standard form.
 They changed the pronunciation of words while introducing their own vocabulary into the melting pot of the English language.
-Most of the words remained Germanic, but anything specialised, like law, politics, religion and arts, developed a Norman French vocabulary.
-The result is clear in the first four lines of Sir Gawain and the Green Knight, with the translation by Simon Armitage:
+Most of the words remained Germaic, but anything specialised, like law, politics, religion and arts, developed a Norman French vocabulary.
+The result is evident in the first four lines of Sir Gawain and the Green Knight, with the translation by Simon Armitage:

 Sithen the sege and the assaut was sesed at Troye, | Once the siege and assault of Troy had ceased,